Home » Mechanical Engineering » An Overview to Diploma in Mechanical Engineering Subjects

 #3 Work Shop Technology

 Workshop technology is number three.
-This subject covers the basics of mechanical engineering such as manufacturing materials like pig iron, cast iron.
+This subject covers the basics of mechanical engineering such as manufacturing materials like pig iron, and cast iron.
 Heat treatments, Manufacturing processes, metal casting, sheet metal, and more.

 #4 Basic Computer Skills Lab